Skip to content

 Like Experience Map, Open Subscription Platforms also uses text on a solid background above the fold to make their mission visible to everyone.

-The header (with a CTA button) and footer are simplistic, keeping the same background color so they don’t stand out.
+The header (with a CTA button) and footer are simple, maintaining the same background color to avoid visual distraction.
 Lastly, the subscription form is pretty large, which increases the opt-in rates.

-Note: Make your newsletter subscription form large and visible, so more users join it.
+What stands out: Make your newsletter subscription form large and visible so that more users can join.

 Built with: Gatsby